astronautlabs/bitstream/README.md

     parts : PartElement[];
 }
 ```

-> **Important:** You must specify the `array.type` option when using elements.
-> Typescript cannot convey the element type via reflection, only that the field is of type `Array`
-> which is not enough information to deserialize the array.

 The above will expect an 8-bit "count" field (indicates how many items are in the array), followed by that number of
 `PartElement` syntax objects.
 Since `ItemElement` is 8 bits long, when the count is `3`, there will be `3` additional